 The British Horse Society are proud supporters of Brake's Road Safety Week.
 Their theme for 2018 is ‘Bike Smart’ – which supports the message of our ‘Be nice, say hi’ campaign in collaboration with Cycling UK.
 Equestrians and cyclists are both vulnerable road users.
 We both share similar risks when riding on the road, and we need access to more safe off-road riding.

-Safety of horses and riders is of paramount importance to us and we want to use Road Safety Week and our Dead Slow campaign as an opportunity to raise awareness of the very real threat that riders and carriage drivers face, and to educate drivers on how to pass horses on the road safely.
+Safety of horses and riders is of paramount importance to us and we want to use Road Safety Week and our Dead?
+Or Dead Slow? campaign as an opportunity to raise awareness of the very real threat that riders and carriage drivers face, and to educate drivers on how to pass horses on the road safely.

 With an increasing number of reported incidents involving riders and cars, we're building on our solid foundation of road safety education and campaigning to make drivers aware of what to do when they encounter horses on the road.